DeiranZ/godot-softbody2d/README.md

 # Godot SoftBody2D
-A simple 2D soft body in Godot, made for a tutorial.
+A simple 2D soft body in Godot